 Figure 2 shows the estimated eight factors.
 We note specific patterns of the factors that can be explained by the factor loadings.
 For example, the sixth factor is the one that resembles a global inflation factor.
 It shows large values in the early part of the sample, then it decreases over the '80s, stabilizes in the '90s and beginning of 2000 before becoming negative starting from the US financial crises.
-The seventh factor captures equity collapses in October 1987, for the Gulf War (1990-1991), around the Asian financial crisis (1997-1998), associated to the burst of the internet bubble (2000), and to the US financial crisis (2008).
+The seventh factor captures equity collapses in October 1987, for the Gulf War (1990-1991), around the Asian financial crisis (1997-1998), associated to the burst of the internet bubble (2000), and the US financial crisis (2008).
+It is also the more volatile of all factors.
 Factor three proxies the declines of the short interest rates over the sample.
-Finally, there is not a clear output factor because most factors upload on RGDP variables and output growth has been quite heterogeneous across countries in our sample.
-Finally, Table 2 provides the estimate of the matrix Q in equation (2).
+Also, there is not a clear output factor because most factors upload on RGDP variables and output growth has been quite heterogeneous across countries in our sample.
+Finally, Table 2 provides the estimate of the matrix Q in equation (2), supporting the assumption of a full variance-covariance residual matrix.